antmicro/kenning/docs/source/gallery/anomaly-detection-on-mcu.md

 The scenario contents are as follows:

 * `platform` - specifies the target platform where the model will be deployed.
-  In this case the target platform is called `max32690evkit/max32690/m4`.
+  In this case, the target platform is called `max32690evkit/max32690/m4`.
-  `simulated` boolean tells whether board should be simulated or not.
+  `simulated` boolean tells whether the board should be simulated or not.
 * `model_wrapper` - provides a class that encapsulates necessary preprocessing and postprocessing functions for input and output data.
 * `dataset` - provides a class implementing methods around dataset management
 * `optimizers` - provides a list of optimizations that are used for optimizing and/or compiling the model.